Okayama Japan Travel Guide

 From budget hostels to luxury hotels, Okayama has a variety of options.

-Advance booking, especially during peak seasons, ensures your preferred stay and rates.
+Advance booking, especially during peak seasons, ensures your preferred stay plus fares.

-Consider traditional ryokan in surrounding areas for cultural immersion.
+Consider traditional ryokan in the nearby areas for cultural immersion.